Public Notice Published In T... - NewsBreak

 Public Notice Published In T...

 Published In THE CLAREMORE DAILY PROGRESS, Claremore, Rogers County, Oklahoma, September 15 & 22, 2021.
-All creditors having claims against Loretta H. Reagle, Deceased, are required to present the same with a description of all security interests and other collateral (if any) held by each creditor with respect to such claim, to Sandra Bevan., the Personal Representative, at the law office of Forrest B. Hess of Hess Law Firm, 11960 E. 86th Street North, Owasso, OK 74055, on or before the following presentment date: November 19, 2021 or the same will be forever barred.marketplace.claremoreprogress.com
+JAMES DREW McCAW, Deceased.
+All creditors having claims against JAMES DREW McCAW, deceased, are required to present the same, with a description of all security interests and other collateral (if any) held by each creditor with respect to such claim, to the named Administrator, Lori C. McCaw, in care of her attorney, Melissa Mailath, Mailath Law Firm, LLC, at 9175 South Yale Avenue, Suite 200, Tulsa, Oklahoma 74137 on or before the following presentment date: November 15, 2021, or the same will be forever barred.marketplace.claremoreprogress.com

 Comments / 0